 Selected Office of Assessment and Research Projects

-Student Well-Being and Success Initiative
+Student Wellbeing and Success Initiative (SWaSI)

 A tailored, multi-cohort, longitudinal assessment measuring various aspects of belonging and several psychosocial factors that may contribute to student success.
 Has the capacity to assess various institutional inputs from advisement, high-impact practices and other programmatic experiences, and prevention/intervention efforts in terms of well-being and success outcomes.